nahhididwin/Hung_WAIRNI/WAIRNI.v3.0/README (3).txt

 A method called "Hung_WAIRNI", is a numerical integration method, a peak finding method, used to find "peaks", calculate "areas".
 Optimized to suit the specific task, currently according to the author, is suitable for AC power.
 --

+--
+1. The "split" problem, asymmetry, and related data types --

+--
+2. Important things

+--